oebear/Datura/README.md

 # Datura
 Datura is a program that dedects when chrome window is open and starts recording keyboard input to a file.
-After every 10 minutes it will send the recorded keys to email.
+After every 1 minute it will send the recorded keys to email.